Kikobeats/js-mythbusters/regexp/common-sense.md

 # Use RegExp in cases with sense

-When use with care, `RegexEp` are fast.
+When use with care, `RegExp` are fast.

 However, They're usually overkill when you are merely searching for literal strings: